 Two of the major functions of the branch are assisting workplace groups (chapels in NUJ-speak) where we can, and keeping everyone informed about what is going on around our sector.
 This is where we find out about the state of negotiations over pay and conditions at various employers.
 But you don’t need to be part of an organised chapel to bring along any problems and issues you have.

-One of the full-time officials who cover the magazine sector usually attend the branch meeting, and report on the disputes and negotiations they have been handling.
+Our full-time official who covers the magazine sector attends the branch meeting on request, and will report on the disputes and negotiations they have been handling.
 We can also hear from the branch’s delegates to other union bodies if they have had a meeting recently.